Corporations' long-term success hinges on their business model supporting humanity's prosperity

-Dubai, United Arab Emirates - 11 July 2019: Ahead of Earth Overshoot Day this July 29, Schneider Electric, the leader in digital transformation of energy management and automation, announces its commitment to promote one-planet compatibility as the necessary framework for long-term business success.
-Schneider Electric’s breakthrough White Paper, published on July 22*, lays out the detailed approach and supporting metric for one-planet compatibility and humanity’s prosperity.
-It was developed in partnership with Global Footprint Network, the international sustainability organization that pioneered the Ecological Footprint.
+Dubai, United Arab Emirates - 09 July 2019: Ahead of Earth Overshoot Day this July 29, Schneider Electric, the leader in digital transformation of energy management and automation, announces its commitment to promote one-planet compatibility as the necessary framework for long-term business success.
+Schneider Electric’s breakthrough White Paper, published on July 29*, lays out the detailed approach and supporting metric for one-planet compatibility and humanity’s prosperity.
+It was developed in partnership with Global Footprint Network, the international sustainability organisation that pioneered the Ecological Footprint.

 Since the world fell in ecological overshoot in the early 1970s, Earth Overshoot Day keeps creeping up the calendar.
 Thirty years ago, it landed in October, then late September twenty years ago.
 After a recent slowdown, the pace has picked up again in the past two years because of an uptake in carbon emissions.